TicketsBot-cloud/patreon-db-sync/envvars.md

 - `DAEMON`: Whether the service should run in daemon or oneshot mode, `true` or `false`
 - `RUN_FREQUENCY`: When using daemon mode, how often the sync operation should run in seconds
+- `EXECUTION_TIMEOUT`: How long after a synchronisation operation begins before it is considered to have timed out
 - `SENTRY_DSN`: The DSN for the Sentry instance to use for error reporting, optional
 - `JSON_LOGS`: Whether to log in JSON format, `true` or `false`
 - `LOG_LEVEL`: The minimum severity level to log